Ontario "Year of Manufacture" License Plate Program

 Step 3 - Attach the Plates to Your Ownership (and car!)

-You now have the plates, your ownership and the letter of approval.
+You now have the plates and the letter of approval.
 Take these in with your original ownership to your nearest MTO office and have them applied to your car.
 You can now attach them to your car and enjoy the great look of the vintage plates!

 The only grey area comes with the validation sticker.
 Legally it is supposed to be on the top right corner of the plate.
 Many old plates have embossed lettering there.
 So what to do?
-I've seen mini brackets attached to the plate above the area in question or the sticker applied to another part of the plate.
+YOMplates.ca has a simple legal solution, a small sticker tab that attached to the plate, available here.

-About VCC Rates and Coverage Area Contact Information
+About VCC Rates and Coverage Area Recent Appraisals

 "Respect the Vintage Tin"